Rachel Scott: Personal life

-Scott struggled with self-esteem issues as a teenager, and has been described by her family as being "blind to her own beauty".
-By the age of 17, Rachel, although popular among her peers, would occasionally resist efforts to attend certain social events with her friends out of fear she would succumb to the temptation of drinking alcohol.
-In her mid-teens, Scott had a serious relationship with a boy, but she chose to end it over concerns that it might develop into a physical encounter.
+Scott struggled with self-esteem issues as a teenager, and was later described by her family as "blind to her own beauty".
+By the age of 17, although popular among her peers, she occasionally resisted attending certain social events with friends out of fear she would succumb to the temptation of drinking alcohol.
+In her mid-teens, Scott had a serious relationship with a boy, but chose to end it over concerns that it might develop into a physical encounter.
+Throughout high school, she expressed a desire to support fellow students who were marginalized or otherwise isolated.
+According to her writings, she strove to "reach out to those with special needs because they are often overlooked […] to those who are new in school because they don't have any friends yet […] and to those who are picked on or put down by others."

 According to friends, Scott often chose to wear clothes of a style reflecting her colorful personality, and occasionally wore eccentric hats, fedoras, or even pajamas to amuse her companions.
 In addition to her passion for fashion, music, and photography, she was an avid viewer of classic movies, and often spoke of her desire to become a renowned Hollywood actress.
 She is known to have conveyed these aspirations to her family and to have combined her sense of humor into everyday family life with lighthearted gestures such as leaving a message on her family's answering machine stating: "You have reached the residence of Queen Rachel and her servants, Larry, Beth, Dana, Craig, and Michael.
 If you have anything you'd like them to do for me, please leave a message."

 Scott was an aspiring writer and actress.
 In 1998, she performed a mime act to the song "Watch the Lamb" at the school talent show.
-The tape jammed halfway through the song and Dylan Klebold, who ran audio for the school theater production club, came to her rescue and fixed the tape, leading her to thank him afterwards.
+The tape jammed halfway through the song, Dylan Klebold, who ran audio for the school theater production club, came to her rescue and fixed the tape, leading her to thank him afterwards.
 Rachel's sister would later perform the same mime act at her funeral.

-In order to repay her parents for the Acura Legend they had given her, Scott worked at a Subway sandwich shop on West Coal Mine Avenue in Littleton shortly before she died.
-In one instance while working there, she felt remorse for not assisting a homeless woman who had come into the store and vowed to be more helpful to such people in the future.

-At the time of her death at age 17, Scott lived in the Columbine community and was debating as to whether she should become an actress or a Christian missionary.
-She also had plans to visit Botswana as a member of a Christian outreach program to build homes in the upcoming summer before moving into her own apartment in late 1999.
+At the time of her death at age 17, Scott lived in Columbine, Colorado and was debating as to whether she should become an actress or a Christian missionary.
+She also had plans to visit Botswana as a member of a Christian outreach program to build homes in the upcoming summer, before moving into her own apartment in late 1999.